-Сс - onfidentiality of information.
+- Confidentiality of information.

-Pri ivacy.
+- Privacy.

+- Freedom from:

-eedom from: Abuse.
+- Abuse.

-Financial or other exploitation.
+- Financial or other exploitation.

-Retaliation.
+- Retaliation.

 - Humiliation.

-Neglect.
+- Neglect.

-Explain how your organization gives the person served access to information in sufficient time to make decisions.
+Explain how your organization gives the person s served access to information in sufficient time to make decisions.

 How do the persons served gain access to their records?

 How are they informed of this process?

-Describe your processes for informed consent or refusal or expression of choice are withdrawal of consent regarding: Service delivery. ıd
+Describe your processes for informed consent or refusal or expression of choice and withdrawal of consent regarding:

+- Service delivery.

-■ Release of information.
+- Release of information.

-■ Concurrent services.
+- Concurrent services.

-■ Composition of service delivery team.
+- Composition of service delivery team.

-• Involvement in research projects, if applicable.
-Ex plain how persons served have access or referral to: Legal entities for representation. • Self-help support services. • Advocacy support services. you have research projects in which persons served are involved, describe the search guidelines and ethics practiced.
+■ Involvement in research projects, if applicable.

+Explain how persons served have access or referral to:

+- Legal entities for representation.

+- Self-help support services.

+- Advocacy support services.

+If you have research projects in which persons served are involved, describe the research guidelines and ethics practiced.

-Н ow does your organization deal with allegations of infringements of a person's rights
+How does your organization deal with allegations of infringements of a person's rights?

 How does your organization identify and ensure other legal rights of the persons served?

 23. The rights of the persons served are:

-a.
+- a.
 Communicated to the persons served:

-(1) In a way that is understandable.
+- (1) In a way that is understandable.

-(2) Prior to the beginning of service delivery or at initiation of service delivery.
+- (2) Prior to the beginning of service delivery or at initiation of service delivery.

-(3) At least annually for persons served in a program for longer than one year.
+- (3) At least annually for persons served in a program for longer than one year.

-b.
+- b.
 Available at all times for:

-(1) Review.
+- (1) Review.

-(2) Clarification.
+- (2) Clarification.

-ntent Statements

-ment statements To ensure that the persons served have a clear understanding of their rights, the participating provider communicates and shares these rights in a manner that is understandable to the persons served.
+To ensure that the persons served have a clear understanding of their rights, the participating provider communicates and shares these rights in a manner that is understandable to the persons served.

-Survey Preparatio n Ouestions

-Explain how rights are communicated in a way that is understandable, available at all times, and shared with persons served prior to or at the start of service delivery.
+23. Explain how rights are communicated in a way that is understandable, available at all times, and shared with persons served prior to or at the start of service delivery.

 If persons are served longer than one year, how do you ensure that a review of rights is done at least annually?